On the gap between cluster dimensions of loop soups on $\mathbb{R}^3$ and the metric graph of $\mathbb{Z}^3$: Preliminaries

 \begin{lemma} For any $d\ge 3$, $r>0$ and $\lambda>1$,

 \end{lemma}

-Readers may refer to \cite[Lemma 2.7]{chang2016phase} for the analogue on $\mathbb{Z}^d$, or to \cite[Lemma 2.10]{cai2024quasi} for that on $\widetilde{\mathbb{Z}}^d$.
-To extend either result to $\mathbb{R}^d$, one need only replace the role of the hitting probabilities of random walks with the hitting densities of Brownian motion.
-Therefore, we omit this straightforward extension.
+We refer to \cite[Lemma 2.7]{chang2016phase} for the analogue of this lemma on $\mathbb{Z}^d$, and to \cite[Lemma 2.10]{cai2024quasi} for that on $\widetilde{\mathbb{Z}}^d$.
+To extend either result to $\mathbb{R}^d$, it suffices to replace the role of the hitting probabilities of random walks with the hitting densities of Brownian motion.
+We therefore omit this straightforward extension.

-Lemma \ref{lemma_crossing_loop_mass} provides the following lower bound for the one-arm probability: This bound implies that the one-arm exponent $\zeta\le 1$.
+Lemma \ref{lemma_crossing_loop_mass} provides the following lower bound for the one-arm probability: